Joshthisonce/Joshthisonce.github.io/README.md

 ABOUT: An about page talking about the author of the website.

+CONTACT: A non-working contact form *newly added* on 7/21/2017

 Overview of the technologies used to create the site.

 Bootstrap: Used to create the responsive grid layout.